 You can use the leftover sauce from the pan to drizzle over the cooked chicken.
 I served this balsamic chicken last night with wild rice which sopped up the sauce beautifully.
 I also tossed some mushrooms and onion right into the broth and poached them as well.
 Delish.

-In a saucepan large enough to accommodate the four chicken breasts, combine chicken stock, vinegar, soy sauce and brown sugar, whisking to combine.
+In a saucepan large enough to accommodate the four chicken breasts, combine chicken stock, vinegar, soy sauce and sugar, whisking to combine.
 Place chicken breasts in the pan ensuring they are separated from each other (not stacked) and immersed in the sauce (you can add a little water or stock if necessary to cover the breasts).